10 Best Patsy Cline Songs

 In 1960, Hank Cochran and Harlan Howard composed "I Fall to Pieces."
 The tune was already rejected by Brenda Lee and Roy Drusky when they brought it in to Pasty Cline’s producer, Owen Bradley.
 Bradley persuaded Cline, who also didn’t care for the song, to cut it.
 Radio stations were also slow to add the record, but with the help of promotions man Pat Nelson, the song became a hit station by station.
 With "Walkin’ After Midnight" only peaking at No. 2, "I Fall to Pieces" has the distinction of becoming Pasty Cline’s first No .1 record on the Billboard Country Singles chart.

 Unlike many of the other stories behind the hits Patsy Cline recorded, it seems that everyone loved "She’s Got You" right from the start.
 Penned by Hank Cochran, Patsy Cline and company needed no convincing to cut this smooth, sensitive story song.
-After the recording session, Cline took some much needed time off from a busy year that saw the birth of her child, to a near fatal car crash, to the success of playing Carnegie Hall and scoring her first No. 1 hit with "I Fall to Pieces."
-When released in 1962, "She’s Got You" became Cline’s second No. 1 hit.
+After the recording session, Cline took some much needed time off from a busy year that saw the birth of her child, a near-fatal car crash, the success of playing Carnegie Hall and scoring her first No. 1 hit with "I Fall to Pieces."
+Released in 1962, "She’s Got You" became Cline’s second No. 1 hit.

 At 27, Willie Nelson landed his first No. 1 record as a songwriter on Faron Young’s "Hello Walls."
 At the time, he was one of the hottest songwriters in Nashville.
 When Patsy Cline heard Billy Walker singing another Nelson song, "Funny How Time Slips Away," she asked for permission to record the song.
 However, Walker wouldn’t part with it and offered her another Nelson composition titled "Crazy."
 With Floyd Cramer at the piano, Grady Martin guitar and Jordanaires behind her, Cline recorded what would become a treasure in the Great American Songbook.

 Originally recorded by Faron Young in 1956, Pasty Cline and producer Owen Bradley took a different twist on this Don Gibson composition.
 The recording was a perfect fit for Cline’s soothing voice, gently soaring above lush orchestration and the angelic sounds of the Jordanaires.
 Ironically, the song was recorded exactly one month before her death in 1963.
 The single peaked at No. 5 two months after her death.
-The song helped immortalize the Country Music Hall of Famer as the title of the film of her life, starring Jessica Lange.
+"Sweet Dreams" helped immortalize the Country Music Hall of Famer as the title of the film about her life, starring Jessica Lange.